the-citto/just-40/README.md

 More likely I'll use the keycaps with the punctuation to get used with it, and blanks for the keys not mapped here.

+#### Hardware Controls

+Never used media keys etc., but surely Bluetooth selectors and `NKRO`, likely some control for the OLED, like show battery level etc.... at that point I should also add media and some RGB keys.

 ### HHBK
 With a 2.25 as spacebar it turns out as a nice [HHKB](https://www.keyboard-layout-editor.com/#/) style.